mwganson/Parametric_Curve_FP/README.md

 ### Curve Group
 #### Closed (Default: False)
 The property sets the curve to either closed or not closed.
 If it's set to True the wire will close itself (connect the first vertex to the last vertex).
 This is sometimes  required if you are to use the curve to create a solid with a Pad, Extrude, etc.  THis was set to True by default, but since 0.2022.02.13 it is now False by default.
 This is because OCC can sometimes fail if this is True and the first and last points are coincident already.
+#### Dependencies (LinkList)
+You can add a document object to this property to create a dependency between that object and the ParametricCurve object.
+The ParametricCurve object will recompute when the Dependencies objects recompute.
+The purpose of this is for use with the fc(expr) evaluation function described below in the Functions section.
 #### Shape Type (Default: BSpline)
 Choose your shape type here.
 Options are: BSpline, Polygon, Points.
 #### PlusOneIteration (Default: True)